Sweatr

 GI distress during marathons is common and miserable.
 The usual culprits:

 Not practising in training.
 Your gut is trainable.
 Athletes who fuel consistently in long training runs develop better tolerance for gels at race pace.
-Athletes who never fuel in training and then try 8 gels on race day often pay for it.

 Building your gel timing plan